How to Apply

 1. Personal details

-Some of these fields will already be populated from when you registered with UCAS Teacher Training.
+Some of these fields will already be populated from when you registered with APPLY Teacher Training.
 There’ll be some extra fields to confirm, such as your address, email, nationality and disability.2.
 Choices

-You'll need the following to make choices on your UCAS application:
+You'll need the following to make choices on your APPLY application:

 - Training provider code - 18J